Frequently Asked Questions

 • How often do you run courses and when are they?

-We run courses every month of the year except September, please click here to see our currently available courses.
-Each course consists of three sessions which are held on the first three Saturday mornings of the month.
+We run courses nearly every month of the year, please click here to see our currently available courses.

 • I have a disability or injury which I think might affect me shooting, can I still do the course?